apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 ### Compute resources:

 While much of the R and Python work can likely be done on your personal computer, alignment is generally best left to heavier-duty systems like a High-Performance-Compute (HPC) cluster (fancy term of a big, powerful system - think of it as a server).
-A moderately powerful desktop computer/workstatin can also handle these workflows pretty well.
+A moderately powerful desktop computer/workstation can also handle these workflows pretty well.

 Either way, the system you use for sequence alignment will need to be running Linux, and setup of these types of systems is often best left to your friendly IT department.
-Luckily, both UCSF and Stanford have servers available to researchers:
+Luckily, both UCSF and Stanford have HPC systems available for researchers:

 - UCSF's [Wynton HPC](https://wynton.ucsf.edu/hpc/)
 - Stanford's [Sherlock HPC](https://www.sherlock.stanford.edu/docs/overview/introduction/)

-These types of systems have a learning curve, so having at least an intermediate-level grasp of UNIX is highly recommended before beggining to work with these.
+These types of systems have a learning curve, so having at least an intermediate-level grasp of UNIX is highly recommended before beginning to work with these.

 ## scRNA-seq analysis example

-Here we will cover the basics of scRNA seq analysis in Seurat using the cardiac outflow-tact dataset we learned of earlier.
-The workflow used will very closely resemble the Data Science Initiative's scRNA seq workshop, which is based closely on a [Seurat example workflow](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) provided by the developers on their website.
+Here we will cover the basics of scRNA-seq analysis in Seurat using the cardiac outflow-tact dataset we learned of earlier.
+The workflow used will very closely resemble the Data Science Initiative's scRNA-seq workshop, which is based closely on a [Seurat example workflow](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) provided by the developers on their website.

 In general, the steps involved in analysis are: